ma-residence/php-sdk/README.md

 ## Request

-If you have to call an url which no endpoint handle it, you can still do your own request:
+If you have to call an url which has no endpoint, you can still do your own request:

 ```php
 // GET Request